 Alternatives to CPAP Treatment

 Oral appliance: For patients who cannot tolerate CPAP, an oral appliance to hold your jaw forward may be a good treatment option.
-We can evaluate you for an oral appliance through our Alternatives to CPAP Clinic.
-To learn more about the oral appliance for CPAP, visit our Non-Surgical or Dental Alternatives to CPAP page.
+For more information about oral or dental appliances for obstructive sleep apnea, visit our Non-Surgical or Dental Alternatives to CPAP page.

 Surgery: After surgery, you may no longer need CPAP or an oral appliance.
 The options will depend on your preferences, sleep study findings, oral and throat anatomy, and likelihood of success.
-To learn more about sleep apnea surgery, visit our Surgical Alternatives to CPAP page.
+For more information about oral or dental appliances for obstructive sleep apnea, visit our Surgical Alternatives to CPAP page

 Please call 734-936-9068 to schedule a clinic visit.